 Attach the googly eyes to the styrofoam ball.
 Just below the googly eyes, add the larger pom pom for the nose.
 Put the two smaller pom poms under the nose to form the lips.
 They should be right next to one another, centered below the nose.

-Cut out feet from the craft foam and attach them to the bottom of the lollipop.
+Cut out feet from the craft foam and attach them to the bottom of the lollipop of the Easter crafts.
 Add two larger pom poms on each side, midway through the lollipop for the front feet.
 Take a pipe cleaner, fold it in half, and make two two-inch loops to form the ears.
 Fold the ears upward and hot glue them to the top of the styrofoam ball.
-Add a pom pom tail, and tie a bow around the ears with the ribbon.
+Add a pom pom tail, and tie a bow around the ears with the ribbon to complete this fun Easter craft.

-This is what the finished lollipop bunny looks like.
-It should stand up on the foam feet when you finish with these Easter crafts.
+This is what the finished lollipop Easter bunny looks like.
+The Easter craft should stand up on the foam feet when you finish with these Easter crafts for kids.

-Pom pom chicks are quick and easy Easter crafts that are fun for the entire family to do.
-You can make your own using:
+Pom pom chicks are quick and easy Easter crafts for kids that are fun for the entire family to do.
+You can make your own Easter crafts using:

 - Yellow yarn